MatteoMel1985/Database_Querying-Using-SQLite-IBM-Final-Assignment-Data-Science/Resolution Case Study.md

 schools_df["SAFETY_SCORE"] = pd.to_numeric(schools_df["SAFETY_SCORE"], errors='coerce')
 ```

 Finally, as the issue is solved, we can write our SQL query.
 For this, we will start by selecting the attribute `"Elementary, Middle, or High School"` from the `CHICAGO_PUBLIC_SCHOOLS` table, and we will convert it into `SCHOOL_TYPE` to make it easier to digit.
-Then, we must apply the function `AVG` to `SAFETY_SCORE`, but we also want to round it to only 2 decimals after the point, and we want to reneme it `AVERAGE_SAFETY_SCORE`.
+Then, we must apply the function `AVG` to `SAFETY_SCORE`, but we also want to round it to only 2 decimals after the point, and we want to rename it `AVERAGE_SAFETY_SCORE`.
 In addition, we want to remove nulls from our calculation, so as to avoid any error or 0 output, and we group the results by `SCHOOL_TYPE`.

 ```SQL Magic
 %sql SELECT "Elementary, Middle, or High School" AS SCHOOL_TYPE, \